TobikoData/sqlmesh/docs/guides/connections.md

         concurrent_tasks: [optional, should be greater than 0]
 ```

-See the [configuration reference](../reference/configuration.md#databricks) for more details.
+See the [engine configuration reference](../integrations/engines.md#databricks---localbuilt-in-scheduler) for more details.

 ### DuckDB

-The DuckDB configuration should be configured as follows:
+A DuckDB connection should be configured as follows:
 ```yaml linenums="1"
 connections:
     my_duckdb_connection: